-28:8 And it came to pass, that the father of Publius lay sick of a fever and of a bloody flux: to whom Paul entered in, and prayed, and laid his hands on him, and healed him.
-And it so happened, that Publius' father was lying sick with fever and a bloody flux (hemorrhage).
-"Malta fever" is a malady caused by drinking infected milk; of infected Maltese goats.
+Publius' father was lying sick with fever and a bloody flux (hemorrhage).
+"Malta fever" is a malady caused with drinking infected milk, of infected Maltese goats.
 "Dysentery" (flux) is disease of the lower intestine caused by infection with bacteria, poor sanitation or parasites marked by severe diarrhea, inflammation, and the passage of blood and mucus.
 Dysentery and fever were common on the island of Malta and often took many lives.
 This was a very serious disease.
 Well, there were so many miracles in this lesson, so here's another.
-Paul came to the man and prayed, and laid his hands on him, and healed him.
+Paul came to Publius' father and prayed, and laid his hands on him, and he was healed of the sickness.

-28:9 So when this was done, others also, which had diseases in the island, came, and were healed: Well after the healing of Publius' father, the word spread all over the island and many came with diseases and were healed.
-They whined-up staying on that island for 3 months (v.11).
+28:9 So when this was done, others also, which had diseases in the island, came, and were healed:-Well after the healing of Publius' father, the word spread all over the island and many came with diseases and were healed.
+All 276 people from the shipwreck whined-up staying on that island for 3 months (v.11). this shows us that God has many interruptions in our lives.
+Trust is our key to the door we enter.
 Paul's destination was always in the right place because he was always following God.

 28:10 Who also honoured us with many honours; and when we departed, they laded us with such things as were necessary.
-The people were so grateful that they honored Paul and the others by loading cargo on their ship.
-They were treated graciously and sent on their way with generous gifts.
+The people of Malta were so grateful that they honored Paul and the others by loading cargo onto their ship.
+They were treated graciously and sending them on their way with generous gifts.
 Since they had lost everything in the shipwreck, the passengers were grateful to have their needs supplied.
 I just know that Paul had plenty of times to preach the gospel to the people.
 He couldn't help himself.
 His miraculous deliverance from the sea, the viper, the power to heal would certainly arouse the interest of the people.
 Paul would certainly give glory to God for all that was done.
 According to tradition, the church on Malta dates from this same time, with Publius as its first pastor.
 In this trial many were helped!